-- 1) Maximum maturity 30 days - 2) Maximum par value total size 20% - 3) Maximum par value per institution 20% - Credit - a) Securities shall be marked to market daily and shall be maintained at a value no lower than \$102. - b) Securities acceptable as collateral shall be U.S. Treasury obligations only. - c) It should be covered by a master repurchase agreement. - 5) Repurchase agreements shall only be made with primary dealers of the Federal Reserve Bank of New York. - 11.
-Money Market Funds The City is authorized to invest in shares of beneficial interest issued by diversified management companies that are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 and are subject to either one of the following requirements: - The institutions shall have the highest rating provided by not less than two nationally recognized rating services. - 2) The institutions' investment advisors shall be registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience managing money market mutual funds with assets under management in excess of five hundred million dollars (\$500,000,000).
+- 1) Maximum maturity 30 days - 2) Maximum par value total size 20% - 3) Maximum par value per institution 20% - 4) Credit - a) Securities shall be marked to market daily and shall be maintained at a value no lower than \$102. - b) Securities acceptable as collateral shall be U.S. Treasury obligations only. - c) It should be covered by a master repurchase agreement. - 5) Repurchase agreements shall only be made with primary dealers of the Federal Reserve Bank of New York.

+11. Money Market Funds The City is authorized to invest in shares of beneficial interest issued by diversified management companies that are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 and are subject to either one of the following requirements:

+- 1) The institutions shall have the highest rating provided by not less than two nationally recognized rating services. - 2) The institutions' investment advisors shall be registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience managing money market mutual funds with assets under management in excess of five hundred million dollars (\$500,000,000).
 The purchase price of shares of beneficial interest purchased shall not include any commission that these companies may charge.

-- 1) Maximum allocation 20% of agency's funds. - 2) Maximum of 10% per any one money market mutual fund. - 12.
-California Asset Management Program.
-The City is authorized to invest in shares of the California Asset Management Program, a joint powers authority established to provide investment services for California public agencies under section 53601(p). - 1) City of Napa Limitation: None - 2) CAMP Limitations: City's investment may not comprise more than 10% of the CAMP Pool. - 13.
+- 1) Maximum allocation 20% of agency's funds. - 2) Maximum of 10% per any one money market mutual fund.

+12. California Asset Management Program.
+The City is authorized to invest in shares of the California Asset Management Program, a joint powers authority established to provide investment services for California public agencies under section 53601(p).

+- 1) City of Napa Limitation: None - 2) CAMP Limitations: City's investment may not comprise more than 10% of the CAMP Pool. - 13.
 Asset-Backed Securities.
 The City is authorized to invest in a mortgage pass-through security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond.

-- 1) Maximum remaining maturity of five years or less maturity - 2) Shall be issued by an issuer rated in a rating category of "A" or its equivalent or higher rating for the issuer's debt as provided by a nationally recognized statistical ratings organization and rated in a rating category of "AA" or its equivalent or better. - 3) May not exceed 20% of surplus money
+- 1) Maximum remaining maturity of five years or less - 2) Shall be rated in a rating category of "AA" or its equivalent or better. - 3) May not exceed 20% of surplus money